 "Much of PIE's less sensitive file material was stored in locked cabinets there, where no police raid would ever have found them."

-Police and protesters at PIE's first open meeting in London in 1977 The claims were supported by witness statements at two trials later involving PIE members.
+The claims were supported by witness statements at two trials later involving PIE members.

 In 1984, an Old Bailey jury heard Smith used a Home Office phone as a contact number for the paedophile group, the BBC reported.